adinarayanaraju5/project_logs_analysis/README.md

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads) - An open source virtualiztion product.
 * [Git](https://git-scm.com/downloads) - An open source version control system

+## Getting news data
+[newsdata](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)This `newsdata.sql` file should be placed in the vagrant directory,which will be shared with your virtual machine.

 ## Setting up the project
 > In order to run this project logs analysis, you must have Vagrant and VirtualBox set up on your pc(To install, Click on each tool in prerequisites).